-Yesterday I noticed that one of my colleagues, Dr. George Lehman, will be giving a presentation entitled, “Having it both ways: Costa Rica as an alternative to the capitalism-socialism debate” on November 18 at 4:00 in Centennial Hall at Bluffton University.
-I can recommend the presentation because George always gives interesting presentations and whereas I’ll probably agree with the content of the presentation, I don’t like the title.
+Yesterday I noticed that one of my colleagues, Dr. George Lehman, will be giving a presentation entitled, “Having it both ways: Costa Rica as an alternative to the capitalism-socialism debate.”
+George always gives interesting presentations and whereas I’ll probably agree with the content of the presentation, I don’t like the title.
 If we define socialism as government production and capitalism as private-sector production, then capitalist systems have always relied upon some amount of socialism.
 There is no pure capitalism without socialism.
 The only argument is about how far socialism should go.

-I think Georges title accurately refelcts the popular perception of a dichotomy between libertarian capitalists and socialists.
-Libertarians want to reduce socialism and the socialists want to increase it, but both are already “having it both ways”.
-Socialists (with a few communist exceptions) today don’t want to eliminate capitalism.
+George’s title does accurately reflect the popular perception that there is a dichotomy between libertarian capitalists and socialists.
+Libertarians want to reduce socialism and the socialists want to increase it, but both are already “having it both ways.”
+Socialists (with a few communist exceptions) don’t want to eliminate capitalism.
 They want to use capitalism to help generate wealth that can be used by government for social ends.
-And libertarians (with a few anarchist exceptions) don’t really want to completely eliminate socialism.
-They just want to use socialism for the purpose of maximizing private production (capitalism) rather than for purly social purposes like healthcare for the elderly.
+And libertarians (with a few anarchist exceptions) don’t really want to completely eliminate socialism/government.
+They just want to use socialism for the purpose of maximizing private production (capitalism) rather than for social welfare purposes like health care for the elderly.
 There are a few anarchist libertarians out there who truly do wish to eliminate all socialism, but the big problem with anarchist ideology is that all examples of anarchy in history have had extremely little capitalism (private production).
 Anarchists have to imagine that anarchy could somehow permit prosperous capitalism even though it hasn’t ever existed anywhere at any scale.

 Anarchist libertarians would agree with George’s title which implies that capitalism doesn’t rely upon socialism and there is a grain of truth to that depending upon how they define government.
 I would argue that there is no pure anarchy without government because in the absence of formal governements, warlords and criminal gangs rapidly emerge and adopt some of the functions of government.
 For example, they try to monopolize the use of force in their territory.
 Many people don’t define the violent organizations that arise in anarchy as primitive governments because they are so injust and inefficient that they don’t have much legitimacy and formal governments don’t recognize their sovereignty.
 I subscribe to Mancur Olson’s definition of government as an organization that at least partially succeeds at monopolizing violent force within its domain and I place warlords at worst end of the spectrum of governments.